Home

 Tips:

-(Helmuts Hobbies recommend the use of LaBelle 107 or 108 oil for Z locomotives to prevent lock-up) If you suspect a Z loco is locked up DO NOT try to free it up yourself.
+(Helmuts Hobbies recommend the use of HAG or LaBelle 107 or 108 oil for Z locomotives to prevent lock-up) If you suspect a Z loco is locked up DO NOT try to free it up yourself.
 The motor WILL burn out quickly due to the excessive current flow through the fine windings of the armature.

 HO locomotives store best with the box oriented so the locomotive is sitting on its wheels instead of lying on its side.
-This helps prevent the oil on the armature from wicking down onto the comutator and soaking the brushes.
+This helps prevent the oil on the armature from wicking down onto the commutator and soaking the brushes.
 This is one reason we replace seemingly new looking brushes.
 Many times they are oil soaked and if reinstalled will eventually cause the insulating segments of the armature to fill with carbon.
 This causes poor performance and can eventually lead to armature failure.

 Save your Digital Decoders!

 Locos with digital decoders (especially newer locos with the high efficiency propulsion decoders) need routine maintenance to protect their decoders from failure.
 I have had numerous locomotives come in with decoder failure that is caused by the armature's insulating segments getting clogged with brush residue and oil.
-Excessive oil on the armature bearings of locomotives (which use brushes 601460) wicks down onto the armature comutator.
+Excessive oil on the armature bearings of locomotives (which use brushes 601460) wicks down onto the armature commutator.
 As the brushes wear, the carbon dust collects in the oil instead of falling away.
 This carbon dust is conductive and when mixed with oil it gets packed into the insulating segments (grooves) of the armature by the brushes.
 This causes excessive current to be drawn by the motor and can eventually burns out the decoder.

 There is a simple and cost effective fix for this.
 At least once a year, or more often if you use a particular loco a lot, clean out the motor cover and the armature.
 This is easy to do.